Johnny Crowley (Gaelic footballer): Senior

 2002 saw Crowley struggle with early-season fitness, only making three league appearances.
-He was back a Full Forward for the Munster championship first-round game with Limerick, a game where he scored 0–02 in a 0–14 to 1–07 win, setting up a Munster semi-final with Cork.
-On a wet ran in Killarney a low-scoring 0–08 a piece scoreline, with Crowley scoring a point, meant the sides would have to meet again.
+He was back at full forward for the Munster championship first-round game with Limerick, a game where he scored 0–02 in a 0–14 to 1–07 win, setting up a Munster semi-final with Cork.
+In low-scoring game, 0–08 a piece, with Crowley scoring a point, the sides would have to meet again.
 In the replay Cork ran out winners on a 0–15 to 1–09.
 In a game where Crowley failed to score for the first time in 22 championship games.
 Kerry faced their first ever All-Ireland Qualifier game and a first game against Wicklow at championship level.
 For the first time in 20 championship games Crowley would start on the bench, a role he would play for the rest of the year.
 He came on during the game scoring a point in a start forward 5–15 to 0–07 win.
 This set up another first championship meeting for Kerry, this time with Fermanagh.
 Kerry had another comfortable win, this time on a 2–15 to 0–04 scoreline, with Crowley once again appearing off the bench and scoring two points.
 This set up a meeting with Kildare, who had lost the Leinster final.
 In the first championship meeting for the sides since Kildare's surprise 1998 semi-final win, Kerry won on a 2–10 to 1–05 scoreline, with a point from Crowley.
 The win meant Kerry were back in Croke Park for a Q/F tie with All Ireland champions Galway.
-The Kingdom ran out comfortable winners on a 2–17 to 1–12 scoreline, and Crowley appeared off the bench but failed to score.
-This set up a historic first championship meeting in Croke Park with old rivals Cork.
-After losing out in Munster, Kerry routed the Rebels on a 3–19 to 2–07 scoreline.
+Kerry won on a 2–17 to 1–12 scoreline, and Crowley appeared off the bench but did not score.
+This set up a first championship meeting in Croke Park with old rivals Cork.
+After losing out in Munster, Kerry defeated Cork on a 3–19 to 2–07 scoreline.
 This set up an All Ireland final with Armagh.
 Kerry looked to be in control when they led at half time, but an early second-half goal saw the Ulster side claim a first All Ireland on a 1–12 to 0–14 scoreline.
 Crowley finished the year when he largely played as an impact sub with 0-09 from nine games, six when he appeared as a sub.